juanmait/seedjs-branches/README.md

 Yet another scaffolding project.

-A scaffolding repo to develop NodeJS apps written in typescript with support for linting + prettier + jest with great support in vscode.
+A scaffolding repo to develop NodeJS apps written in typescript with support for linting + prettier + jest and great support in vscode.
 The goal is to have typescript all the way down from development to testing with first class support in visual studio code.